 The cavity serial number can be determined from the white board just outside the VTA.
 The data file name will be determined by the cavity serial number.
 If more than one test has been conducted, the data file name will be the cavity serial number with an uppercase letter appended to the end of it.

-If HOMs are used, select HOM A & B. If no HOMs are used, select No HOMs.
+No HOM probes are installed on SNS cavities.

+Select Dewar number where the cavity under test is inserted.

 When all the information is filled in, press the CLOSE button to continue to the main RF testing screen.